chitoperalta/rubberize/README.md

  Then, on the next Code cell, use `%%tap`.
 Your code within the cell will be displayed as math notation, along with substitutions, results, and comments.

- See the [example](/docs/examples/example.ipynb) notebook for an in-depth look.
+ Download the [example](/docs/examples/example.ipynb) notebook for an in-depth look. *(GitHub doesn't render it correctly, so you need to download it.)*

 ### In Modules